 Stairs—Where will the stairs go?
-Will you be purchasing something premade or custom building stairs or a ladder?
+Will you be purchasing something premade or will you custom-build stairs or a ladder?

 If your treehouse will be supported by floor beams, start by marking their locations using cinder blocks.
-In most instances, you will need at least four support beams, but your design may call for more.
+You will need at least four support beams in most instances, but your design may call for more.

 It is possible to solely use the tree trunk to support your treehouse, but for safety purposes, this guide will follow the floor support design.

 Raise the floor beams.
 Once all four (or more) cinder blocks are spaced according to plan (the tree should be in or close to the center), place a pre-measured and cut 4x4 wood post into each cinder block.
 When determining the height of your floor beams, consider whether you will add a handrail around the perimeter of the treehouse.
 If so, make sure the beams are tall enough to use as corner posts for the railing to attach to.